 You can view the icebergs from boats and sea level, from the land or even from the air.

-The capital of Greenland and largest town with a population of just over 16,000 which is close to a quarter of the population of the whole country.
+The capital of Greenland and largest town with a population of just over 18,000 which is close to a third of the population of the whole country.
 There are a number of museums here which are well worth visiting for the historical and cultural artifacts including mummies that were found in 1972.
-There is historic and contemporary art on display here, including live performances.
-Nuuk attracts many tourists and is often the start or end point for cruises, as might be expected there are many activities that are therefore available for the cruise or independent tourist including whale watching, sailing, hiking, skiing, fishing, kayaking and more.
+There is historic and contemporary art on display including live performances.
+Nuuk attracts many tourists and is often the start or end point for cruises, as might be expected there are activities that are therefore available for the cruise or independent tourist including whale watching, sailing, hiking, skiing, fishing and kayaking.

 The largest community on the east coast of Greenland with a population of just over 2,000.
 It is a particularly attractive town with a stream flowing through the middle of it which attracts local fishermen in the summer months where the stream meets the sea.
 Following the stream inland, you come to the "Valley of the flowers" which lives up to its name in a more convincing way that you might imagine for the Arctic.
 There is plenty of scope for walks in the surrounding hills and mountains from town, there are also a variety of bookable excursions though many are subject to minimum numbers and won't run if there aren't enough takers, even in high season.

 The northernmost town in Greenland, a small community of around 650 people plus some surrounding villages.
 The settlement dates from 1953 when the people were relocated from the location of the newly built US Thule Airbase.
 The dogsledding season lasts longer here than anywhere else in Greenland thanks to snow cover and sea-ice persisting beyond the winter and well into the spring months.